-Developing a new drug and conducting clinical trials and the regulatory review processes for one or more disease indications involves substantial costs.
+While we believe adequate cash is currently available to operate for the next twelve months, developing a new drug and conducting clinical trials and the regulatory review processes for one or more disease indications involves substantial costs.
 We have projected cash requirements for the near term based on a variety of assumptions, but some or all of such assumptions are likely to be incorrect and/or incomplete, possibly materially in an adverse direction.
 Our actual cash needs may deviate materially from those projections, changes in market conditions or other factors may increase our cash requirements, or we may not be successful even in raising the amount of cash we currently project will be required for the near term.
 We will need to raise additional capital in the future; the amount of additional capital needed will vary as a result of a number of factors, including without limitation the following:

-- · receiving less funding than we require; - higher than expected costs to manufacture and ship our active pharmaceutical ingredient and our product candidates; - higher than expected costs for preclinical testing; - an increase in the number, size, duration, and/or complexity of our clinical trials; - slower than expected progress in developing Validive, camsirubicin, MNPR-101, or other product candidates, including without limitation, additional costs caused by program delays; - higher than expected costs associated with attempting to obtain regulatory approvals, including without limitation additional costs caused by additional regulatory requirements or larger clinical trial requirements; - higher than expected personnel, consulting or other costs, such as adding personnel or industry expert consultants or pursuing the licensing/acquisition of additional assets; and - higher than expected costs to protect our intellectual property portfolio or otherwise pursue our intellectual property strategy.
+- receiving less funding than we require; - higher than expected costs to manufacture and ship our active pharmaceutical ingredient and our product candidates; - higher than expected costs for preclinical testing; - an increase in the number, size, duration, and/or complexity of our clinical trials; - slower than expected progress in developing Validive, camsirubicin, MNPR-101-Zr, MNPR-101 RIT, MNPR-202 or other product candidates, including without limitation, additional costs caused by program delays; - higher than expected costs associated with attempting to obtain regulatory approvals, including without limitation additional costs caused by additional regulatory requirements or larger clinical trial requirements; - higher than expected personnel, consulting or other costs, such as adding personnel or industry expert consultants or pursuing the licensing/acquisition of additional assets; and - higher than expected costs to protect our intellectual property portfolio or otherwise pursue our intellectual property strategy.

 When we attempt to raise additional financing, there can be no assurance that we will be able to secure such additional financing in sufficient quantities or at all.
 We may be unable to raise additional capital for reasons including, without limitation, our operational and/or financial performance, investor confidence in us and the biopharmaceutical industry, credit availability from banks and other financial institutions, the status of current projects, and our prospects for obtaining any necessary regulatory approvals.
+General economic and financial market conditions, which have recently been impacted by inflation, bank instability and other factors, can also adversely impact our ability to raise additional financing.
 Potential investors' capital investments may have shifted to other opportunities with perceived greater returns and/or lower risk, thereby reducing capital available to us, if available at all.